AXA comes out against AstraZeneca board, Threadneedle supports

 "As long-term investors in AstraZeneca, we continue to support the board's stance on the Pfizer offer.
 We feel the full implications of the proposed acquisition have not been sufficiently understood and addressed by Pfizer," a spokeswoman for Threadneedle said.

-"The company has made notable progress under (Chief Executive) Pascal Soriot and is a strong, stand-alone UK business with a good product pipeline."
+"The company has made notable progress under (Chief Excecutive) Pascal Soriot and is a strong, stand-alone UK business with a good product pipeline."

-(This story has been refiled to correct Reuters instrument code in paragraph 1)

 (Reporting By Jemima Kelly; Editing by Chris Vellacott and Keiron Henderson)